bediger4000/network-worm-simulator/README.md

 the graphs referenced by the XHTML file.
 The XHTML file explains the example code, and suggests further experiments.

+## Rebuilding the report

+The file `index.html` is a complete technical description of the NWS system.
+To rebuild everything referred to by `index.html`, invoke `make`.
+This can take some time, and requires `make`, `perl`, `bash`, the usual cast of Linux shell utiliites, and `gnuplot`

 ## Installation

 NWS does not install the traditional Perl way